HossamAS/ATMEGA32A-DRIVERS/README.md

     4-the drivers have the including of the files based on the current structure of the folders so please be careful to avoid "there are no such file" preprocessing error.

+    5-some of the run-time configuration APIs are built as inline functions because their small codes so we don't want to make a processor stacking overhead and beacuse we need to minimize the code as possible to save more memory size.